3point14thon/meetup_rsvp_predictor/README.md

 # meetup_rsvp_predictor
-This project aims to predict predict the number of 'yes' rsvps to a meet up event.
+This project aims to predict the number of 'yes' rsvps to a meet up event.